irsbugs/pdp11-code/README.md

 ## Testing CSR Status and Looping

-One way to move data from a register to, say, the console terminal display is to test the CSR at address 177564 to see if the device ready to receive a character.
-Loop until it is, and when it is, then move the character to the console buffer at address 177566.
+One way to move data from a register to, say, the console terminal display is to test the CSR at address 177564 to see if the device is ready to receive a character.
+Loop until it is, and then move the character to the console buffer at address 177566.
 For example run the file:

 * console-tstb-character